academe/omnipay-authorizenetapi/README.md

 The Hosted Payment Page will host the payment form on the gateway.
 The form can be presented to the user as a full page redirect or in an iframe.

+# Hosted Payment Page

 The Hosted Payment Page is a different gateway:

 ```php
 $gateway = Omnipay\Omnipay::create('AuthorizeNetApi_HostedPage');
 ```

-The gateway is configured the same way, and the authorize/purchase requests are created in the same way, except for the return and cancel URLs:
+The gateway is configured the same way as the direct API gateway, and the authorize/purchase requests are created in the same way, except for the addition of `return` and `cancel` URLs:

+## Hosted Payment Page Authorize/Purchase

 ```php
 $request = $gateway->authorize([